For information regarding Conditional Acceptance, click here.

 Area III Major Requirements: 96 Credits

 This course provides students with an integrated view of business processes/cycles, information processes, and accounting procedures.
-Topics may include how business and information processes impact business strategy, with internal controls embedded to mitigate different types of risk.
-Emphasis is placed on linkages between financial and managerial accounting techniques and business processes.
+Topics include how business and information processes impact business strategy.

 Quarter Credits : 4